NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Abadar's Avenger.md

 Choose two ability boosts.
 One must be to **Charisma** or **Wisdom**, and one is a free ability boost.

 You're trained in Religion and the Goka Lore skill.
-You gain the [[Feats/Assurance|Assurance]] skill feat with Religion.
+You gain the [[Assurance|Assurance]] skill feat with Religion.

 *Source: Pathfinder: Fists of the Ruby Phoenix Player's Guide* *OGL*